columbia-university-robotics/ROS-Tutorial-Getting-Started/README.md

 ROS very much rely on this publish-subscribe design pattern.
 However, it's not the only way that a robot can communicate.
 It's one of a larger message-oriented middleware system.
 A few advantages of this approach are scalability and modularity.

-# Write a simple Int Publisher
+# Write a simple "Hello World" Publisher

-Now, let's try to write some Python code that simply publishes a bunch of integers.
+Now, let's try to write some Python code that simply publishes the string "hello world" and the current timestamp.

+I would suggest you to follow along with with tutorial before cloning this repo and running the code.

 ## Create a ROS Package.

+Before we get started, let's look at what are packages in ROS.
+The following is taken from ROS's official documentation:

+"Software in ROS is organized in packages ...
+The goal of these packages it to provide this useful functionality in an easy-to-consume manner so that software can be easily reused.
+In general, ROS packages follow a "Goldilocks" principle: enough functionality to be useful, but not too much that the package is heavyweight and difficult to use from other software."

-Create a directory for your project, I called mine ROS tutorial.
+First, create a directory for your project, I called mine ROS tutorial.

     mkdir ROS-tutorial